 Also of interest is that Shrewsbury has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Shrewsbury is a great place for families with children to consider.
-First of all, many other families with children live here, making Shrewsbury a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Shrewsbury has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Shrewsbury is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Shrewsbury’s overall crime rate is lower than average for the country.

 Shrewsbury is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Despite being a small borough, Shrewsbury has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Shrewsbury, a lot of people use the train to get to work every day though Shrewsbury is a relatively small borough.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Shrewsbury.
 65.47% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.